JustinVerstijnen/JVFlightBlog/content/en/blog/Flight Lessons/flight-lesson-7.md

 ### 1. Flaps vs. flapless take‑off

 The first exercise involved drawing a graph representing altitude versus distance from the start of the take‑off roll through rotation and initial climb, comparing flapless and flaps‑assisted take‑offs.

+## Succeeded lesson

+After another two months, we were finally able to successfully complete the stalls lesson on **March 27**.
+During this lesson, we reviewed all previously discussed information and repeated the stalls exercises in full.

+Key items that needed extra review:

+- **Wind corrections and yoke control**
+- **Walk‑around inspection scheme**
+- **Correct and timely rudder use during slow flight and stall approach**
+  - **Full power:** right rudder
+  - **Idle power:** left rudder